-Ever since Gordon's launched its pink gin at the beginning of Summer, we've been obsessed, and that shows no sign of slowing down as the temperatures drop.
+Ever since Gordon's launched its pink gin, we've been obsessed, and that shows no sign of slowing down this Summer.
 With a dash of raspberry, strawberry, and redcurrant added to the classic spirit, it's great with tonic, but really it's dying to be part of a showstopping cocktail or a decadent boozy dessert.
 Luckily, we can help with both of those!
 Confectionery queens The Meringue Girls have taken pink gin to the next level by using it to infuse the fruity filling of some decadent pink mini pavlovas, which you can re-create using the recipe right here.
 They go perfectly with a strawberry fro-gin daiquiri . . . and of course we've got the recipe for that, too!

 - For the pavlovas: